You are here

 Fellows are paid on the last working day of the month.

-The first and last stipend payment is on the last working day of August and May respectively and is a half-stipend.
+The first and last stipend payment is on the last working day of August and May respectively and is is prorated according to the number of business days a fellow is appointed during that month.

 If the fellow leaves the fellowship early, the stipend will be prorated to reflect the date of departure.